darvetra/darvetra/README.md

-👋 Hi all.
-My name is Grigory, I like coding
+👋 Hail all.
+My name is Greg, I like coding.

 ## My Scills
 ```javascript